teachingaway/teachingaway.github.io/_posts/2014-01-01-startup-employment-law.md

 **DRAFT POST: And unlike my posts on IP law, I don't have any particular expertise in employment law.   -Eric**

-<p class="big-text">This is our curated <a href="/tags/#link+list">Link List</a> on employment issues at technology startups.
-It includes hiring issues, employment contracts, non-competes, compliance and firing.</p>
+<p class="big-text">This is our curated <a href="/tags/#link+list">Link List</a> on employment issues at technology startups, including hiring, employment contracts, non-competes, compliance and firing.</p>

+Caveat: this may not be the right advice for you or your company.

 <div class="toc">
 <ul>